mckennatim/spa/README.md

 # spa

 ## tags
+### 22-hvac-v6i-loc-rx-focus
+infocus gets set by setFocus action from window.onfocus,onblur.
+Every change in incoming state(props) causes a rerender.
+All the logic is in render. componenDid Mount doesn't react to focus so that would leave mqtt running. maybeLoad checks the props to see whats up in `{status, data, message}` which gets set by the fetchFor wrapper.
+If successful, `data` contains the array of devices that this app needs at this location.
 ### 21-hvac-v6h-loc-paho
+makeMqtt now takes the callbacks as parameters.
 ### 20-aajswp-shroom-paho3-util-test
 Now utilities are a bit cleaned up.
 First write utilities and have them console.log to the browser running a test at the bottom of the page.
 Then put it in test once it works
 ### 19-aajswp-shroom-paho2-as-factory